emarsden/pg-el/doc/src/quickstart.md

 ```
 ~~~

-An SQL query that returns no results will return nil.
+An SQL query that returns no results will return the empty list.

 ```lisp
 ELISP> (let ((res (pg-exec *pg* "SELECT 3 where 1=0")))